ajsherrill2/LordOfTheRings-Code-Quiz/README.md

 ## Usage

-You can find the new live application at <!-- insert deployed link here -->
+You can find the new live application at https://ajsherrill2.github.io/LordOfTheRings-Code-Quiz/

 <img src=".\assets\images\Lord-of-the-Rings-Quiz.gif">